 With Leesa specifically, we have good news and bad news.
 The good news first.
 If you’re under 225 lb (maybe 250 lb) you should be just fine with this mattress.
 We actually think it will be quite durable for you and end up being a really nice mattress.
 I’m sure you can guess what the bad news is.
 If you’re over 250 lb, we can’t recommend Leesa.
 In fact, we can’t recommend any 10” all-foam mattress.
 Not the Casper mattress.
 Not the Puffy mattress.
 Not the Bear mattress, and so on.

-We generally advise that heavier individuals first consider hybrid/spring mattresses when they’re searching for a new bed.
-The fact of the matter is that coil mattresses (like Leesa Sapira) tend to be more supportive over the long run.
+We generally advise that heavier individuals first consider innerspring mattresses when they’re searching for a new bed.
+The fact of the matter is that coil mattresses (like Leesa Legend) tend to be more supportive over the long run.

 On top is a proprietary foam called LSA200.
 This feels more neutral and is soft to the touch.
 It’s airy and light, almost like a marshmallow.
 You can see in the video above that the top layer is fluffy and airy—it’s really pleasant.